usf-cs601-f19/Invoicer/README.md

 To start the server, goto `app` directory in terminal and run `npm install` and then `forever start --minUptime 1000 --spinSleepTime 1000 app.js`

+### Working with Project
+Open your browser and open page `localhost:4000/` (default page) If you have changed port number in .env in app, replace 4000 in above URL with your own port

+Register a user, if it is your first time working with the web application Login with the registered Username (mobile) and Password

 ## Core features